esvies/test_cspell/README.md

 # test_cspell

-This file contains snevs and Costi, and Andrei
+This file contains and Costi, and Andrei

 Costi?